ibm-cloud-docs/cloud-logs/cl-operational-logs.md

 You can configure a centralized logging service on Linux with Rsyslog where you can deploy a Linux {{site.data.keyword.agent}} to collect and route (r)Syslog data to an {{site.data.keyword.logs_full_notm}} instance.

-The following diagram shows the high level view of sources where you can configure rsyslog to send logs to a Linux server:
+The following diagram shows the high level view of a source, such as PowerVS, where you can configure rsyslog to send logs to a Linux server:

 ![Sources such as PowerVS where the agent is supported](images/sending-logs-agent-collector.svg "Sources where the agent is supported"){: caption="Flow of logs from agent" caption-side="bottom"}